 This course prepares a student to take MAT 091 or 093.
 A variety of individualized strategies are used, including programmed materials, computer-aided instruction, and one-on-one tutoring.
-Does not fulfill distribution or degree requirements.
-Placement in this course is by appropriate score on the placement test.
+Does not fulfill distribution, General Education, or degree requirements.
+Placement in this course is by appropriate score on the math placement test.
 CR/NC option only.

-ENG 095 Basic English Composition (3)
+ENG 095 English Composition Strategies (3)

-Basic English Composition is a writing course primarily for first-year students who have not had instruction in a formal academic setting or students who need remedial English writing instruction.
+English Composition Strategies is a writing course primarily for first-year students who have not had instruction in a formal academic setting or students who need remedial English writing instruction.
 Writing assignments are given on a variety of contemporary topics.
 Does not fulfill Distribution/General Education, or degree requirements.
 If a student is placed in ENG 095, he/she must successfully complete the course before taking ENG 111.
 CR/NC option only.